iblai/ibl-edx-third-party-auth-app/README.md

 - Become the root `sudo -i`
 - Open `edx-platform/lms/envs/common.py`
 - Set `ENABLE_THIRD_PARTY_AUTH = True` and save
+- In order to share sessions between the LMS and the CMS:
+    - in `lms/cms.envs.json` set the `SESSION_COOKIE_DOMAIN` to the highest level domain shared among all sites
+    - Examples:
+        - CMS: studio-yoursite.domain.com
+        - LMS1: lms1.domain.com
+        - LMS2: lms2.domain.com
+        - Set `SESSION_COOKIE_DOMAIN = '.domain.com'`
 - Activate the venv: `source /edx/app/edxapp/venvs/edxapp/bin/activate`
 - Navigate to `/edx/app/edxapp/edx-platform`
 - Run: `./manage.py lms migrate third_party_auth --settings=production`
 - Restart the lms: `/edx/bin/supervisorctl restart lms cms`

+### Session Management Notes
+For the CMS to be able to auto-use the logged in user (share the session), the session cookie domain has to be set to the highest commen domain, as described above.

+This does mean that if you login to multiple LMSs (subdomains) in the same browser, the last window to be refreshed will be the current session.
+It's definitely best not to login to multiple LMS subdomains in the same session.
+Different browsers and/or incognito/private browsers are the best way to accomplish this.

+**Note:** The [API](#api) used to setup SSO backends will automatically set the `SESSION_COOKIE_DOMAIN` to the value found in `lms/envs/common.py`, if set.

 ### OAuth2 Setup
 In order to use the OAuth2 Provider Configuration API endpoints, we must create an `OAuth2` client for that user and the requesting application.